Rules

 Bulk Weights

-Sometimes the Characters need to transport bulk amounts of goods that are measured in pounds.
-When it’s necessary to convert these weights into encumbrance points, assume that 50lbs is 10 enc.
+Sometimes Characters need to transport bulk amounts of goods measured in pounds.
+When it’s necessary to convert these weights into encumbrance points, assume that 50 lbs equals 10 enc.

 Pack Animals and Porters